Power to Protect: Coping with a crying baby - HE2460

 Printed copies of this pamphlet are limited and restricted to 200 copies per order (by health professionals).
 However, everyone can read the information online and download a PDF copy.

-Much of the information in this pamphlet is also contained in the Well Child Tamariki Ora My Health Book so parents should be referred to their copy in the first instance.
+Some of the information in this pamphlet is also contained in the Well Child Tamariki Ora My Health Book.

 The full resource: